angelmtenor/data-science-keras/README.md

 - [Network](https://github.com/angelmtenor/data-science-keras/blob/master/notebooks/network.ipynb)  Predicts missing salaries and new email connections from a company's email network

+\* *tested OK with Python 3.11, Pandas 2.1.1 and TensorFlow 2.13.0.
+The rest of the notebooks are being updated to the latest versions of Python and packages.*

 ## Setup & Usage
 *Python 3.11+ required*